harimio/JavaScript-Style-Guide/README.md

 [José De Ita]: <https://github.com/josedeita>
 [Harimio]: <https://github.com/harimio>

+## Indentation.
+The unit of indentation is fours spaces.

 ## Line Length.

-**Convention:** Avoid lines longer than 80 characters.
+> Avoid lines longer than 80 characters.
 When a statement will not fit on a single line, it should be break it after an dot (.) or a comma (,) in these cases the next line should be indented with 8 spaces.

 **Reason:** This generate more clean and readable code.

+## Variables.

+> All variables should be declared before used and should be declared with “var” sentence.

+**Example:**

+    var foo = ‘Hello World!’;

+**Reason:** When you fail in the declaration with var sentence, this variable gets placed in the global context (window).
+Remember, we want to avoid polluting the global namespace.

+> Declare only one variable per line and should be listed alphabetical order if possible.

+*Example:*

+    var foo = ‘Hello World!’;
+    var bar = ‘Hasta la vista baby!’;

+*Reason:* This is helpful when others read the code.